Deferred payments – paying for care costs from the value of your house

 How to apply

-Once we agree the care you can get from us, we'll talk to you about the money side of things.
-We call this a 'financial assessment'.
-Tell us you're interested in the deferred payments scheme then.
+Once we agree the care and support that you need, we'll talk to you about the money side of things.

-If your application is successful, we'll send your Solicitor a Deferred Payment Agreement for to you sign and return.
+If your application is successful, we'll send your solicitor the formal agreement documents to be signed and returned to us.

 You will still need to make assessed payments from your other income or assets, if you have any.
 We will write to tell you about the contribution you have to make.
 The care costs you do not pay will be the debt that is deferred and interest will be charged.